numba/llvmlite/docs/source/user-guide/binding/modules.rst

         If found, a :class:`ValueRef` is returned.
 Otherwise, :exc:`NameError` is raised.

+    * .. method:: get_type(name)

+        Get the struct type with the given *name* in this module.

+        If found, a :class:`TypeRef` is returned.
+Otherwise, :exc:`NameError` is raised.

    * .. method:: link_in(other, preserve=False)

         Link the *other* module into this module, resolving